hujhax/austin-improv-wiki/Festivals/The 2012 Ladies Are Funny Festival.md

 **The 2012 Ladies Are Funny Festival** was the sixth annual [[Festivals/Ladies Are Funny Festival|Ladies Are Funny Festival]].

 ## Summary
-The festival ran from 5/9/12 to 5/12/12 at [[Salvage Vanguard Theater]] and (on its first night) the Spiderhouse Ballroom.
+The festival ran from 5/9/12 to 5/12/12 at [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]] and (on its first night) the Spiderhouse Ballroom.

 ## Acts
 ### Local Acts